fkinos/ffkkinos.com/content/notes/linear_algebra_lisp.md

           b))
 ```

-_mapcar_ expects a function that will run on each pair, with the first component being the nth item in the list a and second component being the nth item in the list b.
+_mapcar_ expects a function that will run on each pair,
+with the first component being the nth item in list a and second component being the nth item in list b.

 Calling _vec-add_ should give you the following output:
 ```
 * (vec-add '(1 2 3) '(4 5 6))
 (5 7 9)
 ```

+The functions for substraction and multiplication are very similar as well.

 #### Vector Substraction

 ```
 (defun vec-sub (a b)
   (mapcar #'(lambda (x y)